-I have two daughters, Riley (2 years old) and Jade (born April 2015).
-Riley has a couple of nut allergies and Jade is TBD given she is only 4 months old.
-The girls can oftentimes be found in the kitchen cooking healthy dishes with me as evidenced below I find involving Riley in the cooking process helps her learn so many important skills and also makes her want to eat the food she has worked so hard to prepare.
+I have two daughters, Riley (3 years old) and Jade (1 year old).
+Riley has a couple of nut allergies that we are able to work around in the kitchen.
+The girls can oftentimes be found in the kitchen cooking healthy dishes with me as evidenced below 🙂 I find involving Riley in the cooking process helps her learn so many important skills and also makes her want to eat the food she has worked so hard to prepare.
 Truth is, cooking with a toddler is possible (and actually really fun and rewarding).
+And now that I’m a mom, healthy cooking is even more important than it ever was to me.

 Background and Philosophy